Curry House Style Cold Onion Chutney is so easy to make!

 This will keep in the fridge nicely for a few days.

 Dip your papadums in or spread a little over your favourite kebabs.

 This easy chutney just plain gets it.
 If the onion chutney sounds like it will be good on what you’re serving, do it!

 As you can see from the photos and short video, it really is easy to make this red cold onion chutney.

 It only takes minutes to make and will keep in the fridge for 3 – 4 days.
 Therefore, if you are planning a curry feast for friends, you might as well get this one done early.

 For that matter, I you are cooking up a feast you may as well make a few curries a day or two before.
 Curries and most chutneys actually get better by sitting in the fridge as the flavours develop.

-This curry house style cold onion chutney can be made ahead of time.
+As I mentioned above, this curry house style cold onion chutney can be made ahead of time.
 I suggest you do this because this of course isn’t the case with many recipes.

-It will keep in the fridge covered for at least three days so it’s one you can easily check off your list of things to prepare for that upcoming curry feast.
+As it will keep in the fridge covered for at least three days so it’s one you can easily check off your list of things to prepare for that upcoming curry feast.

 I recommend serving it with papadums and a selection of other pickles and chutneys like my homemade lime pickle and/or spicy vegetable pickle.
 You might also like to try this smooth garlic, chilli and mint raita.